gualtar/gualtar.github.io/_posts/2019-11-02-Marrakech.md

 ![](https://live.staticflickr.com/65535/49001822503_50725b1ce7_z.jpg)

 Passengers waiting for their train may enjoy a mint tea at the rooftop patio with a view of the platform embedded in palm trees.

+Unlike what I saw an endless earth surface on my trips to the northwest China, Morocco's farmers seems to be living a good life.
+Looking down from the flight when we came two days before, the plain was dotted with small villas with walls.
+Close observation from my train windows is the same.

 ![](https://live.staticflickr.com/65535/49003079967_251c75e5bf_z.jpg)